Sri Lanka Solar Payback Calculator — Net Metering, Net Accounting & Net Plus

 2. Allocating self-consumption, exports, and imports

 Under Net Metering, the calculator caps offset at the smaller of generation and consumption.
 Any surplus is treated as banked kWh credit with no cash value — that matches CEB's SOP for net-metered customers.
-Bill-after is computed by walking the PUCSL block schedule at the reduced monthly import, never falling below the minimum monthly fixed charge.
+Bill-after is computed by walking the same PUCSL block schedule our Sri Lanka electricity bill calculator uses, at the reduced monthly import, never falling below the minimum monthly fixed charge.
+Because the block tariff is steeply progressive, shaving the top blocks first is what makes solar pay back so fast — the units you stop buying were the Rs 45 and Rs 70 ones, not the Rs 13 ones.

 Under Net Accounting, self-consumption is assumed at 35% of generation (SEA reference figure for a residential daytime load profile) and capped at actual consumption.
 Exports are credited at Rs 22.00/kWh per the PUCSL gazette.
 The remaining import is billed at the block schedule.